 Fluorescent grow lights work great for propagating seedlings and clones.
 Fluorescent grow lights don’t get very hot and the light is not too intense.

-For HID grows, lights, metal halide bulbs can be used for propagation of seedlings and clones. but its’ not the ideal light source.
-HID lighting produces a lot of heat and doesn’t produce uniform light across many small plants.
+For HID grow lights, metal halide bulbs can be used for propagation of seedlings and clones, but its’ not the ideal light source.
+HID lighting produces a lot of intense light and heat which can be too much for seedlings.

 What’s The Best Light Vegetative Growth?